Mussels with charred and pickled cucumber, toasted almonds and curry sauce

 Gently warm the mussels in the sauce and reheat the cucumber in a hot oven for a few minutes.
 Plate up each baton of cucumber and carefully top with the mussels.
 Garnish with pieces of almond and coriander cress, then cut open the finger lime and squeeze to get at the 'pearls' within.
 Scatter some of these pearls on top of the mussels.
 Pour some of the sauce alongside the cucumber and finish with a drizzle of the dill oil

 Following a year spent honing his skills at the legendary Eleven Madison Park in New York, in 2019 Matt Whitfield returned to the UK to take over as head chef at The Terrace at The Montagu Arms.
-He’s since taken up the position of executive chef at Kimbridge Barn near Romsey, where he serves a variety of different types of food.
+He’s since taken up a group executive chef position, overseeing menus at pubs and venues in Hampshire.

 Get in touch